Test it out¶

 The demos have some limitations - you can't send emails from them, you can't set permissions for Drupal users or do a full exploration of online payment options.

-If you are having trouble working on a demo site, contact the CiviCRM core team via the forum or IRC.
+If you are having trouble working on a demo site, contact the CiviCRM Core Team.
 If you want a more controlled environment for exploring CiviCRM, install your own test site.

 You can download and set up a local version of CiviCRM, that is a version that is stored on your local computer rather than on a server on the Internet.
 You'll still access it through a browser, but it will only be visible on your computer.
 The advantage of a test installation is that you can configure CiviCRM, and experiment with your data.